Post World War 1 and the inter-war years in modern art

 And of course, there was pop art, an original art as mass produced art prints; bright, colourful aesthetics built around popular culture and celebrity icons which, depending on your viewpoint, either idolised or mocked the consumerist culture that took hold in the later days of the modern art period.
 Things finally ended at the only place they logically could; the photorealist painters of the 1960s and 1970s who would paint a scene so perfectly that it could be confused for a photo.
 Much like pop art, they were reacting to the abstract expressionism which had broken apart conventional painting technique and craft so completely, and dominated in many art gallery exhibitions.

 The end of a wildly creative, and redefining, era for art

 The modern art period ultimately succeeded in many ways, vastly expanding the concept of art and what form it could take.
 Even though it occasionally strayed into indecipherable abstract painting, household items displayed as sculpture, or people creating wild live performances, it pushed and challenged as all art should.

 It also existed across a time of vast change; two world wars, the Cold War, the decline of the British Empire, the industrial and consumerist age, the 60s counter-culture movement and much more.
 There was a lot for artists to respond to, and whilst modernism sometimes incorporated anti-war messages and sociological critique, for the most part it felt positive, utopian, and progressive.
-The skepticism and rejection of such ideals would come in the post-modernist period, even as Modern Art became adored by art galleries and hung as art prints on millions of household walls.
+The skepticism and rejection of such ideals would come in the post-modernist and contemporary art period, even as modern art became adored by art galleries and hung as art prints on millions of household walls.

 The great variations in style also lent itself well to popularising art; most people can easily differentiate a Warhol from a Picasso, even if they didn’t think very much of either.
 Today, much of that has changed too; where modern art was once greeted skeptically by the general public, now almost every major city from London to Tokyo and the Americas offer entire art galleries dedicated to modernism and the movements that followed.